-Okemo Limited Liability Company (also referred to herein as "Permittee") owns and operates the Okemo ski resort recreational facility located at 77 Okemo Ridge Road in the town of Ludlow, Vermont (also referred to herein as "Facility").
-The Facility consist of mixed use development that combines ski resort operations, lodging, and various commercial activities.
-The diesel powered air compressors and generators for snowmaking operations are the primary source of air emissions at the Facility.
-The Facility also includes numerous ski lift emergency backup engines for operation of the ski lifts during emergency power outages and numerous small distillate and propane space heating units in the lodges and ancillary buildings at the Facility.
+Both resorts currently consist of mixed-use development that combines ski resort operations, lodging, and various commercial activities.
+The diesel powered air compressors and generators for snowmaking operations at the Killington Resort are the primary source of air emissions at the Facility.
+The Pico Resort currently uses only electric-powered air compressors for its snowmaking operations.
+Both locations at the Facility also include numerous ski lift emergency backup engines for operation of the ski lifts during emergency power outages and numerous small distillate and propane space heating units in the lodges and ancillary buildings at the Facility.
 The Facility has approval for up to 18,500 bhp of diesel engine capacity for snowmaking operations and other non-emergency stationary engines and up to 850,000 gallons per year of diesel fuel usage in all the stationary and non-road engines combined at the two Facility locations, including fuel used in the emergency ski lift engines and trail groomers.
 All other potential air contaminant sources at the Facility are considered insignificant.

 As part of this Permit to Operate renewal, the Agency is re-evaluating the prior NOx RACT determination under 5-251(2) of the Vermont Air Pollution Control Regulations due to adoption of revised ozone National Ambient Air Quality Standards in 2008 and 2015.
-The Agency has determined that NOx RACT will now be achieved by use of EPA Tier 4 emission certified engines for all snowmaking and non-emergency engine operations, except that up to 5,500 bhp of Tier 2, or better, engines may be used such as for the generators for the Base Pump Station and Black River Pump Station.
+The Agency has determined that NOx RACT will now be achieved by use of EPA Tier 4 emission certified engines for all snowmaking and non-emergency engine operations, except that up to 5,500 bhp of Tier 3, or better, engines may be used.
 Any new or replacement engine installed for ski lift emergency evacuation shall at a minimum comply with the US EPA non-road new emergency engine emission standards of 40 CFR Part 89 and 1039 in effect at time of installation (currently Tier 2 for engines greater than 750 bhp and Tier 3 for engines less than 750 bhp) and should be Tier 4 emission certified when feasible.